Redd9292/The-WeatherApp/README.md

 ## Usage:

-- To see the app please follow the following url:
+- To see the app please follow the following link:
   [AppDemo](https://strong-nougat-f62d3d.netlify.app)

 ## Features